Skip to main content

 Choose which fields to include

-Select whether to include all fields or only specific ones.
+Open Customize notification content to switch between including all fields or only specific ones.

 Settings reference